 - Anti-Villain: The series takes time to look at all the different sides.

 - Anti-Climax: Guin has a habit of ending fights that have been played up as big climactic encounters with one sucker-punch to the gut; in the anime, the dramatic music is suddenly cut off to emphasize this.

-- Author Existence Failure: Kaoru Kurimoto passed away on 26 May 2009 after fighting pancreatic cancer for years, while the anime is still airing.
+- Author Existence Failure: Kaoru Kurimoto passed away on 26 May 2009 after fighting pancreatic cancer for years, while the anime was still airing.
 With her death, there can't be definitive ending for Guin Saga.
 Though technically, the series "ended" at volume 100, with everything after that being gravy for the fans.